Patchier/No-Not-Vegas/README.md

 ## SPECIFICATIONS

-- Stewie's Tweaks
+- Stewie's Tweaks:
 M to open the map
 J to open the quest journal

-- JIP Companions Command & Control
+- JIP Companions Command & Control:
 C to open the companion menu
 Mousewheel to scroll through options
 Middle mouse button to activate options